-- Development and validation of microreactor integration heat exchanger design tools - Demonstrate potential cost-reduction/performance improvements in the context of an eVinciTM-like microreactor - Obtain benchmark and validation data - Demonstrate sub-size PCHE-based integration HX for sCO2 and air working fluids - Train several students for nuclear industry eVinciTM Micro-Reactor, Courtesy of Westinghouse Electric Company LLC
+- Development and validation of microreactor integration heat exchanger design tools - Demonstrate potential cost-reduction/performance improvements in the context of an eVinci[TM]-like microreactor - Obtain benchmark and validation data - Demonstrate sub-size PCHE-based integration HX for sCO2 and air working fluids - Train several students for nuclear industry eVinci[TM] Micro-Reactor, Courtesy of Westinghouse Electric Company LLC eVinci[TM] is a trademark or registered trademark of Westinghouse Electric Company LLC, its affiliates and/or its subsidiaries in the United States of America and may be registered in other countries throughout the world.
+All rights reserved.
+Unauthorized use is strictly prohibited.
+Other names may be trademarks of their respective owners. © 2022 Westinghouse Electric Company LLC